No ESI data

 Being able to hear correctly is imperative in many aspects of life, especially driving.
 Drivers with obstructed hearing are often at a higher risk of getting into an accident.
 This is due to the fact that they’re less aware of their surroundings and have slower reaction times.

 Not to mention, if an ambulance happens to pass you, you’re less likely to hear the sirens.
-Failing to pull over for an ambulance is not only dangerous, but it can also lead to a hefty fine (generally between $400 and $2,000 for first-time offenders).
+Failing to pull over for an ambulance is not only dangerous, but it can also lead to a hefty fine (generally between $400 and $2,000 and 3 demerit points for first-time offenders).

 With this in mind, you may want to think twice before popping in an earpiece during your next long drive.